iamhriturajsaha/SPLINE-X-CONTRA-HACKATHON-2025/README.md

-# 🎨 SPLINE X CONTRA HACKATHON 2025
+# 🎨 Spline X Contra Hackathon 2025

 ## 🚀 Overview

-This project was created as part of the **Spline X Contra Hackathon**, where I built **two interactive and visually immersive websites** by combining **Spline**, **Hana**, and **Webflow**.
+This project was created as part of the **Spline X Contra Hackathon**, where I built **two interactive and visually immersive websites** by combining **Spline**, **Hana** and **Webflow**.
 The focus was on merging creativity with interactivity, delivering both aesthetic appeal and functional storytelling through modern web technologies.

 ---